-- PWM (pulse width modulated) which is the older trusted technology.
+- PWM (pulse width modulated) is the older trusted technology.

 - Maximum power point tracking (MPPT.)
-This is newer technology which is better and more efficient than the PWM solar controller but the downside is it’s more expensive.
+This is a newer technology that is better and more efficient than the PWM solar controller but the downside is it’s more expensive.

 All Lead-Acid batteries supply about 2.14 volts per cell (12.6 to 12.8 for a 12-volt battery) when fully charged.
 A fully flat depleted 12v battery will show around 10.5v or less.

-A dead flat battery will be very hard to return to service.
-Damage has already been done to each cell and it will be best to get a new battery.
-Best practice you should never let your batteries go below 50% charge.
+A dead-flat battery will be very hard to return to service.
+Car batteries can be charged while still connected to the vehicle with a multi-step charger.
+Most often damage has already been done to each cell called sulfation and it will be best to get a new battery.
+The best practice is you should never let your batteries go below 50% charge.
 Discharging below 20% capacity will have a negative effect on its lifespan.